rdhillon1016/typescript-playground/README.md

 }
 ```
 An object doesn't have to explicitly declare that it implements an interface, as TypeScript is a **structurally typed** system.
 If the object has the expected properties, it is compatible with that type.
 Contrast this with Java, where two different classes can have the exact same members as each other, but are not considered type compatible.
 This is called **nominal typing**.

+You may notice that structural typing is similar to **duck typing**.
+The difference is that structural typing is a static typing system that determines type compatibility and equivalence by a type's structure, whereas duck typing is dynamic and determines type compatibility by only htat part of a type's structure that is accessed during runtime.

 The key difference between type aliases and interfaces in the context of object types is that you can add new properties to existing interfaces.
 There are a few other minor differneces.